Swapnil-1208/Swapnil-1208/README.md

-Hello, I'm Swapnil Srivastava!
+Hello, I'm Swapnil Srivastava!<br />

 As part of a scholarship opportunity, I am currently writing my master's thesis with Munich Re in Germany.
 I am a masters student at the Technical University of Dortmund, studying data science.
 I studied computer science for my B.Tech in India.
 I've worked in the field of data science for more than 3 years (India & Germany).<br />

 I'm currently seeking for full time opportunities in India, following my masters program!
 You may connect with me on LinkedIn.: https://www.linkedin.com/in/swapnil-srivastava-52113a131/